Zoomll/crankboy-app/gb-extensions.md

 If bit 0 is set, accelerometer is enabled; otherwise it is disabled.

 If bit 1 is set, RAM range 0xFEA0-0xFEFF becomes a read-writeable 0x60-byte region.
 (Normally this region is unused.)
-Together with a Lua script, this area can function as a trainer, to hold shared gameboy-lua variables, or to store state which is included in the save file.
+Together with a Lua script, this area can function as a trainer, to hold shared gb-lua variables, or to store state which is included in the save file.

 If bit 2 is set, the crank register `FF58` behaves as a menu-indexer.
 As the user cranks, it increments/decrements each time the next/previous menu item should be selected, and it can be reset to 0 by writing to it.
 (See below.)